giantswarm/apiextensions/README.md

 ### Makefile

-The Makefile at the root of the repository ensures that required tools (defined below) are installed in `scripts/tools/bin` and then runs each step of the code generation pipeline sequentially.
+The `Makefile` at the root of the repository ensures that required tools (defined below) are installed in `scripts/tools/bin` and then runs each step of the code generation pipeline sequentially.

-The steps are as follows:
+The main code generation steps are as follows:
 - `generate-clientset`: Generates the clientset for accessing custom resources in a Kubernetes cluster.
 - `generate-deepcopy`: Generates `zz_generated.deepcopy.go` in each package in `pkg/apis` with deep copy functions.
-- `generate-manifests`: Generates CRDs in `config/crd/v1` and `config/crd/v1beta1` from CRs in `pkg/apis`.
+- `generate-manifests`: Generates CRDs in `config/crd/v1` and `config/crd/v1beta1` from CRs found in `pkg/apis`.
-- `generate-static`: Generates `pkg/crd/static.go` containing a filesystem with all files in `config/crd`.
+- `generate-static`: Generates `pkg/crd/static.go` containing a filesystem holding all files in `config/crd`.
+- `imports`: Sorts imports in all source files under `./pkg`.
+- `patch`: Applies the git patch `scripts/generated.patch` to work around limitations in code generators.

 These can all be run with `make generate` or simply `make` as `generate` is the default rule.

+Extra commands are provided including:
+- `clean-tools`: Deletes all tools from the tools binary directory.
+- `clean-generated`: Deletes all generated files.
+- `lint`: Exits wth a non-zero exit code if there are linting errors.
+- `verify`: Regenerates files and exits with a non-zero exit code if generated files don't match `HEAD` in source control.

 ### Tools